• Overview

 How can I prepare for a PET-CT scan?

 If you have a PET-CT scan, you need to stop eating for six hours before your appointment.
 You can drink plain (unflavoured) water during this time.
 The preparation is slightly different if you have diabetes.
-Please contact us for more details.
+Please contact your consultant for more details.

 The area around the scanner is quite big and most people with claustrophobia (a fear of enclosed spaces) cope without problems.
 If you are severely claustrophobic, please tell our department in advance.
 We can then take extra steps to make sure that you are comfortable.